Is Trump Keeping His Promise To Donate His Presidential Salary?

 If President Trump eventually ends up donating his salary to charity, he would not be the first American president to do so

 According to Snopes, President John F. Kennedy donated his entire presidential earnings to charity.
-The president who assumed office in 1961 was the richest man at that time ever to do so.
+The former president, who assumed office in 1961, was the richest man at that time ever to do so.
 The Kennedy family was wealthy and prestigious with a fortune valued at over $1 billion.
-JFK at the time of being president was living off a $10 million dollar trust fund.
+At the time he was elected, JFK was living off a $10 million dollar trust fund.

 His presidential earnings of $100,000 went to charity.
 However, the 35th president of the United States retained the $50,000 annual expenses account for public entertainment.
 Private entertainment was paid from his private coffers.
-However, a 1962 article published by United Press International claimed that JFK had been donating his salary since to charity from his days in Congress.
-According to the article, all of what JFK earned during his 14 years in the House and Senate were forfeited.
+However, a 1962 article published by United Press International claimed that JFK had been donating his salary to charity since his days in Congress.
+According to the article, all of JFK’s earnings during his 14 years in the House and Senate were forfeited.

-Six charities benefited from the gesture of JFK when he was president.
-Some of the charities include the United Negro College Fund, the Cuban Families Committee as well as the Boy Scouts and Girl Scouts of America.
+Six charities benefited from the JFK’s gesture when he was president.
+Some of the charities include the United Negro College Fund, the Cuban Families Committee, and the Boy Scouts and Girl Scouts of America.
 George Washington also turned down the $25,000 fixed for him by Congress; he would later use some of the proceeds to cover travel expenses.
-Hebert Hoover, another wealthy man before he became an American president also “banked his presidential salary and gave it entirely to charity.”
+Hebert Hoover, another wealthy man before he became an American president, also “banked his presidential salary and gave it entirely to charity.”

 A salary donation is not the only pledge made by the 45th president of the United States of America.
 During the transition, Mr. Trump also revealed a plan to “donate all profits from the foreign governments’ patronage of his hotels and similar businesses.”
 The blueprint was released by the billionaire’s private law firm, Morgan Lewis.
 However, there is nothing that has been released to confirm if those donations were actually made.